 - You want more flexibility from your mobile plan

-Essentially, if you’re happy with your current phone and want to save on your mobile bill, SIM-only is worth looking into.
-What you’ll need to make a few decisions on whether you want a prepaid or postpaid SIM-only plans, how much data you’ll need, is if you want to go month-to-month or sign up on a 12-month plan.
+Essentially, if you’re happy with your current phone and want to save on your phone bill, SIM-only plans are worth looking into.
+You’ll need to make a few decisions on whether you want a prepaid or postpaid SIM-only plans, how much data you’ll need, if you want to go month-to-month or sign up on a 12-month plan.

 You’ll also find that there are more telcos to choose from when going with a SIM-only plan.
 While Telstra, Optus and Vodafone all have SIM-Only plans Mobile Virtual Network Operators (MVNOs) are the smaller operators using the Telstra, Vodafone and Optus networks to provide services.
 Many of these smaller telcos tend to offer cheaper phone plans than the big three, although you typically won’t get the same perks such as data-free entertainment streaming or unlimited data.

 Prepaid SIM-Only Plans

 If you like to pay in advance, and don’t want the worry of potential overages, prepaid plans are your best bet.
 You’ll pay for a set number of inclusions or credit each billing period (usually 28, 30, or 35 days); once this is exceeded, you’ll need to manually recharge before you can call, text or use data.
 Some telcos do allow you to set up auto recharge for prepaid plans.

 Prepaid mobile phone plans can be every bit as competitive as postpaid options, and brands such as Boost Mobile, Amaysim, OVO, Catch Connect and Yomojo can offer great deals.
 You’ll also find great value in supermarket mobile brands, such as ALDI Mobile.
 The below table includes links to referral partners.

 12-Month SIM-Only Plans